mhowlett/NNanomsg/README.md

-The .NET library works without recompiling on both Windows and Linux (the latter using mono), however at runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small extras library that is part of NNanomsg that provides polling functionality.
+The .NET library works without recompiling on both Windows and Linux (the latter using mono), however at runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small extras library that is part of this distribution that implements simple polling functionality.

 NNanomsg is not quite complete, however it is useful for many use cases and it should be relatively straight forward to implement the parts of the API .